 The coordinator have an overview of services available in your municipality and can assist in coordinating and facilitating day-to-day life for you and your dependents in the most optimal way.

-Here is an overview of cancer coordinators in the different counties.
+Overview of cancer coordinators in the different counties (information in Norwegian).
 If you are unable to find your municipality on the list, you should still contact your municipality and check if they have a cancer coordinator or oncology nurse you can contact.

-Treffpunkt is a meeting place for children and young people who are experiencing severe illness in the family or who have lost someone.
+Treffpunkt (information in Norwegian) is a meeting place for children and young people who are experiencing severe illness in the family or who have lost someone.
 Treffpunkt offers them a respite from illness, but also the opportunity to talk with others who have experienced similar issues.
 Here children can talk about their feelings such as fear, grief and loss, although there is also scope to laugh and be happy.